A little more about me

 As a writer

 I write from my heart, blending my love of God, history and romance with the aim of uplifting, teaching and entertaining.
-I have a particular fondness for the World War I, World War II and Victorian eras.
-My first novel, Shadow of the Wolf, was published in 2002.
-It is no longer in print though you can find a listing of it on Amazon.
-I saw it listed for the exorbitant price of $95.00.
-Not sure who got that money.
-I sure didn’t, and fortunately no one is asking that much for it anymore.
+I have a particular fondness for the Victorian and both World War eras, but I’m currently in WWII mode.
+My first novel, Shadow of the Wolf, was first published in 2002, and the second edition is now available on Amazon.

 As a person